stevavoliajvar/stop_cloudflare/PEOPLE.md

 </summary>

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
-[See for yourself](https://mastodon.social/tags/cloudflare).
+[See for yourself](https://mastodon.social/tags/cloudflare). (#Cloudflare)

+"I was going to start contributing to that wiki, but then I noticed it's a #CloudFlare site.
+I will not contribute to a CF asset." by @[aktivismoEstasMiaLuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104149529821644159)

+"I'm more inclined to trust a storage provider than someone who's /already/ reading through your data to do whatever service they provide." by @[IceWolf](https://meow.social/@IceWolf/104167691683423675)

 "Save the Internet, boycott #Cloudflare" by @[Ajz](https://mastodon.nl/@Ajz/103712485183183547)